 As a neck lift procedure focuses on the neck only, Dr. Fechner’s Boston neck lift patients find the recovery time fast, and quickly return to their professional and social activities – with confidence that they are looking their best.

 Platysmaplasty literally means “reconstruction of the neck muscles”.
 The platysma is a broad sheath-like muscle located beneath the skin within the neck.
 As aging progresses and tissue elasticity decreases, the front section of the muscles often produce unsightly neck “chords.”
 When Dr. Fechner performs a platysmaplasty he secures these separated neck muscle chords together using deep, absorbable sutures hereby correcting these cosmetic flaws.
-Dr. Fechner most commonly combines the platysmaplasty with a facelift and our Worcester neck lift.
+Dr. Fechner most commonly combines the platysmaplasty with a facelift and a neck lift.

 The most dramatic rejuvenation of the aging neck can be accomplished with a procedure called a “corset platysmaplasty”, a procedure perfected by Dr. Joel Feldman, a now-retired Boston plastic surgeon.
 Dr. Fechner has used the corset platysmaplasty for more than 10 years and finds this technique powerful for the most difficult necks.
 This technique differs from all other neck lift approaches by only tightening the platysma muscle where it is the loosest: directly beneath the chin.

 This procedure is the most thorough of all neck lifts, and requires the removal of the tiny remnants of fat from the sheet of neck musculature with direct visualization.
 Like the incremental tightening of a woman’s corset, the neck platysma muscle is tightened with multiple rows of surgical stitches creating a taut muscle layer for a lovely, more youthful neck definition.